Top Zendesk competitors in 2026: A complete guide

 -

-Rebuilding your workflows: All those triggers, automations, and integrations you spent ages perfecting?
-You have to build them all over again, from scratch, in the new system.
+Rebuilding your workflows: All the triggers, automations, and integrations you’ve optimized in Zendesk would need to be recreated from scratch in a new system.

 A deep dive into top Zendesk competitors